 Upon completion of this module, you will be able to:

-- Evaluate the impact of barriers to access and inclusion on the ways diverse students demonstrate their learning.
+- Explore the impact of barriers on diverse student engagement.

-As in previous modules, we welcome you to continue to reflect on your UDL practice through our reflection prompts and any other ideas that come to mind as you explore the module’s content and activities.
+As in the previous module, we welcome you to continue to reflect on your UDL practice through reflection prompts and any other ideas that come to mind as you explore the module’s content and activities.